 The Company must make estimates and judgments in determining income tax expense for financial statement purposes.
-These estimates and judgments occur in the calculation of tax credits, benefits, and deductions, and in the calculation of certain tax assets and liabilities that arise from differences in the timing of recognition of revenue and expense for tax and financial statement purposes.
+These estimates and judgments occur in the calculation of tax credits, benefits, and deductions, the recoverability of deferred tax assets, and in the calculation of certain tax assets and liabilities that arise from differences in the timing of recognition of revenue and expense for tax and financial statement purposes.
 Significant changes in these estimates may result in an increase or decrease to the tax provision in a subsequent period.
-The Company must assess the likelihood that we will be able to recover any deferred tax assets.
-If recovery is not likely, the provision for taxes must be increased by recording a valuation allowance against the deferred tax assets.
-However, should there be a change in the ability to recover any deferred tax assets, the tax provision would increase in the period in which it is determined that the recovery was not likely.
 Recovery of a portion of the deferred tax assets is impacted by Company plans with respect to holding or disposing of certain assets.
 Changes in economic conditions, exploration results, metal prices and other factors could result in changes to the estimates and judgements used in determining the income tax expense.